encircled/Joiner/README.md

 ```

-If the target join is at the second level, it may be as well referenced via parent:
+If the target join is at the second level, it can also be referenced through the parent:

 ```java
 joiner.findOne(Q.from(QGroup.group)